Publication Ethics

 If scientific misconduct or other substantial research irregularities are possible, the allegations are shared with the corresponding author, who, on behalf of all of the coauthors, is requested to provide a detailed response.
 After the response is received and evaluated, additional review and involvement of experts (such as statistical reviewers) may be obtained.
 For cases in which it is unlikely that misconduct has occurred, clarifications, additional analyses, or both, published as letters to the editor, and often including a correction notice and correction to the published article, are sufficient.

 Institutions are expected to conduct an appropriate and thorough investigation of allegations of scientific misconduct.
-Ultimately, authors, journals, and institutions have an important obligation to ensure the accuracy of the scientific record.
-By responding appropriately to concerns about scientific misconduct and taking necessary actions based on the evaluation of these concerns, such as corrections, retractions with replacement, and retractions, JHNS will continue to fulfill the responsibilities of ensuring the validity and integrity of the scientific record.
+Authors have an important obligation to ensure the accuracy of the scientific record.
+JHNS will continue to fulfill the responsibilities of ensuring the validity and integrity of the scientific record.

 Ethical Oversight

-If the research involves confidential data and business/marketing practices, the authors should justify this matter whether the data or information will be hidden securely or not.
-To ensure best publication practices, Automotive Experiences defines the duties and responsibilities of Editors, Authors, and Reviewers, as described below.
+If the research involves confidential data and business/marketing practices, the authors should justify this matter, whether the data or information will be hidden securely or not.
+To ensure best publication practices, JHNS defines the duties and responsibilities of editors, authors, and reviewers, as described below.

-Editors evaluate submitted manuscripts exclusively based on their academic merit (importance, originality, study’s validity, clarity) and their relevance to the journal’s scope, without regard to the author’s race, gender, sexual orientation, ethnic origin, citizenship, religious belief, political philosophy or institutional affiliation.
+Editors evaluate submitted manuscripts exclusively based on their academic merit (importance, originality, study’s validity, clarity) and their relevance to the journal’s scope, without regard to the author’s race, gender, sexual orientation, ethnic origin, citizenship, religious belief, political philosophy, or institutional affiliation.
 The policies of governments or other agencies outside the journal itself do not determine decisions to edit and publish.
-The Principal Editor has full authority over the entire editorial content of the journal and the timing of publication of that content.
+The editor-in-Chief has full authority over the entire editorial content of the journal and the timing of publication of that content.

 Confidentiality